MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 But looking toward the future, when the target machine is a real quantum computer, calling such operations in Q# will direct the quantum computer to perform the corresponding *real* operations on the *real* quantum system (e.g. precisely timed laser pulses).

 A Q# program recombines these operations as defined by a target machine to create new, higher-level operations to express quantum computation.
-In this way, Q# makes it easy to express the logic underlying quantum and hybrid quantum–classical algorithms, while also being general with respect to the structure of a target machine or simulator.
+In this way, Q# makes it easy to express the logic underlying quantum and hybrid quantumâ€“classical algorithms, while also being general with respect to the structure of a target machine or simulator.

 ## Q# operations and functions